On Possible Indicators of Negative Selection in Germinal Centers: The Ancestry Hypothesis

 Taking a steady-state, this means

 Keeping in mind $P_{BL}/P_{BH} = (1/h-1)/r_B = g(r_Br_D)$, then we have

 By a similar accounting, we find that

 Notably, both $F_H$ and $F_L$ only depend on positive and negative selection through their product $r_Br_D$.
 As seen by figures~\ref{fig:fHgrid} and~\ref{fig:fLgrid}, these preferential ancestry ratios are perfectly symmetric in these two fitness parameters.
-Therefore, in this model, such metrics are ill suited for identifying the presence or absence of negative selection.
+Therefore, in this model, such metrics are ill suited for identifying the presence or absence of negative selection, since it makes no distinction between $r_B$ and $r_D$.